This section details the pipe/duct calculations and how each result is determined.

 Index Node Path

-The Show Index Node Path identifies the specific route from the system's start to an outlet, focusing on the segment with the highest cumulative Pressure Drop
+The Show Index Node Path identifies the specific route from the system's start to an outlet, focusing on the segment with the highest cumulative Pressure Drop.

 Influences of Index Node Path: